 Most of the time, an examination of the bone marrow is necessary to see if the marrow is affected by the lymphoma.
 This is done by collecting a biopsy of the bone marrow.

-- Samples are taken, usually from a hip bone.
+- Samples are taken, usually from pelvis bone.

 - Bone marrow biopsy can be an uncomfortable procedure, but it can usually be performed in a medical office.
 Most people receive pain medication prior to the procedure to make them more comfortable.